 Get a high-quality lock

-Obviously, you don’t want to leave an almost $2,000 bike lying around.
+Obviously, you don’t want to leave an almost $2,000 bike (if its a regular or electric bike) lying around.
 Invest in a high-quality lock.

 RadRover 5 Review: the final verdict